 It's official...with a tip of the hat to Antioch's historic Rivertown District, our East County demonstration garden, formerly named Mangini Garden, is now called Rivertown Demonstration Garden.

 Advice to Grow By...Ask Us!

-UC Master Gardener advice and problem diagnosis services are available nearly all year long!
+UC Master Gardener advice and problem diagnosis services are available year-round!
 For problem diagnosis and answers to your gardening questions, just contact our Help Desk.
-The Help Desk is open 50 weeks of the year, Monday through Thursday, from 9:00 am to Noon, although closed during the winter holidays.
-You can walk in, call, or email us for help.
-Our mission is to extend our knowledge to YOU.
+The Help Desk is open 50 weeks of the year, Monday through Thursday, from 9:00 am to Noon (closed winter holidays).
+3/17/20: Due to the current COVID-19 Shelter-in-Place, our Master Gardeners are working remotely—

-Speaking of soil...did you know...
-2015 was the International Year of Soils!
-Visit the FAO's soil portal for more information on the International Year of Soils and other topics.
+Speaking of soil...visit the United Nations' FAO Soil Portal for in-depth scientific soil research and international policy to enhance soil health.
 Most Contra Costa soils contain plenty of the nutrients plants need.
-Keeping your soil healthy will let you cut back drastically on landscape fertilizing.
+Keep your soil healthy to cut back drastically on landscape fertilizing.
 Less fertilizing means less watering (and more money in your pocket)!

 # # #

-• We're the UC Master Gardener Program of Contra Costa!
+We're the UC Master Gardener Program of Contra Costa County!